 2021 NOTICE OF AERIAL SPRAYING FOR THE SUPPRESSION OF GYPSY MOTH LARVAE

 Certain areas in the City of Walker are scheduled to receive aerial application of the bacterial agent Bacillus thuringiensis (B.t.) for the suppression of Gypsy Moth larvae.
 Maps of these areas are available for viewing at Walker City Hall and online here.
 The applicator for the program is Hamilton Helicopters, Inc., PO Box 264, Hamilton, MI 49419, (616) 291-5808.
-The B.t. brand will be Foray 76 or equivalent supplied by Valent Biosciences Corporation.
+The B.t. brand will be Foray, supplied by Valent Biosciences Corporation.
 The spraying will be done by aircraft when the weather conditions are suitable.
-At this time, spraying is tentatively scheduled for Wednesday, June 6.
-The exact dates cannot be predetermined as application is weather dependent.
+There is no cost to be included in the spray program.
+At this time, spraying is tentatively scheduled for mid-May and early June.
+The exact date and time of spraying depends on weather conditions, the insect stage, and leaf development.

 The insecticide B.t. is derived from a naturally occurring bacteria and is known only to affect caterpillars by destroying their stomachs after they eat the material.
 It does not affect honeybees or other non-leaf eating insects, birds, fish or mammals.
 The B.t. is applied in a very fine mist that targets the trees.
 The carrier liquid is water and drying usually takes place within a few minutes.
-Additional information regarding B.t. and Gypsy Moths in general can be found by clicking the links below.
+Additional information regarding Foray and Gypsy Moths in general can be found by clicking the links below.

 Neal Swanson, Project Manager